 "They felt like a woman from public housing with seven kids should be worrying about her kids instead of talking about pollution in our area," said Cheryl Johnson.

-In meetings, Johnson was known for her "towering presence."
+In meetings, the elder Johnson was known for her "towering presence."
 A 1993 profile of her by the Los Angeles Times called her "a thorn in the side of the hazardous waste industry."
 Not one to raise her voice, she also didn't mince words.

 David Pellow, who worked with PCR in the 1990s, recalled a meeting with state and federal EPA officials that was not going well.
 Community members sensed the government officials were there begrudgingly.
 Then Hazel Johnson spoke up and "very passionately and very powerfully" told the agencies they weren't doing enough and they needed to see the people as equal partners in the work.